awslabs/aws-well-architected-labs/Reliability/200_Deploy_and_Update_CloudFormation/Lab_Guide.md

 This lab illustrates best practices for reliability as described in the [AWS Well-Architected](https://aws.amazon.com/architecture/well-architected/) Reliability pillar.

+How do you implement change?
+    * Best practice: **Deploy changes with automation**: Deployments and patching are automated to eliminate negative impact.
-* **Manage change in automation**: Changes to your infrastructure should be made using automation.
-These changes then can be tracked and reviewed.
+    * Design principle: **Manage change in automation**: Changes to your infrastructure should be made using automation.
+The changes that need to be managed include changes to the automation, which then can be tracked and reviewed.
-    * Best practice: Deploy changes with automation when you need to implement change

 When this lab is completed, you will have deployed and edited a CloudFormation template.
 Using this template you will deploy a VPC, an S3 bucket and an EC2 instance running a simple web server.